njustesen/bot-bowl-submission/README.md

 # Submission Template for Bot Bowl

-Before submitting, you should have read the competition [rules](https://njustesen.github.io/ffai/bot-bowl-iii) of Bot Bowl III.
+Before submitting, you should have read the competition [rules](https://njustesen.github.io/ffai/bot-bowl-iv) of Bot Bowl IV.

 ## Dependencies
 The competition organizers will create a conda environment with python 3.8 and install the dependencies like this: